Step 1: Use the bones from your delivery or save all other bones in freezer bags until you have a full freezer bag or two.

 Step 2: For every four quarts of water in your stockpot (or crockpot), add about 2-3lbs of bones with any extra meat still on them (basically generously cover the bones with water).
 We also like to add a scant teaspoon of salt per quart.

 Step 3: Bring to a low boil or set crockpot to low.
 Reduce heat and simmer low for 12-24 hours for chicken bones, but 48-72 hours for beef.
-For the last 12-24 hours (or the whole time with chicken), Add the following: 1 large onion (halved), 2 carrots, 3 celery sticks.
+For the last 12-24 hours, Add the following: 1 large onion (halved), 2 carrots, 3 celery sticks.
 Don't let the veggies simmer for more than 24 hours or it will taste bad.